 Marine Forces Special Operations Command (MARSOC) has been directed to conduct Foreign Internal Defense, Direct Action, and Special Reconnaissance.
 It has also been directed to develop a capability in Unconventional Warfare, Counter-Terrorism, and Information Operations.

-MARSOC is created on 1 November 2005 and that was announced by US Defense Secretary Donald Rumsfeld, following a meeting between him, the USSOCOM commander General Bryan D. Brown, and the Marine Corps Commandant General Michael Hagee on 28 October 2005.
-MARSOC was officially activated on 24 February 2006 with ceremonies at Camp Lejeune, North Carolina.
+Marine Forces Special Operations Command is created on 1 November 2005 and that was announced by US Defense Secretary Donald Rumsfeld, following a meeting between him, the USSOCOM commander General Bryan D. Brown, and the Marine Corps Commandant General Michael Hagee on October 28, 2005.
+MARSOC was officially activated on February 24, 2006, with ceremonies at Camp Lejeune, North Carolina.

 Marine Forces Special Operations Command deployed its first units in August 2006, 6 months after initial activation.
 The first Marine Special Operations Individual Training Course began at Camp Lejeune on 6 October 2008.
 MARSOC’s stated end-goal is 850 CSOs.
 MARSOC has reached its full operational capability in 2008.

 MARSOC has around 2,500 Marines and sailors under its command and their current commander is Major General James F. Glynn.

 - 1st MSOB (Camp Pendleton, CA)

 - 2nd MSOB (Camp Lejeune, NC)

 - Marine Special Operations Advisor Group (MSOAG), formerly the Foreign Military Training Unit

 - Marine Special Operations School (MSOS)

 Marine Special Operations Team (MSOT)